-4+1 Accelerated materials science and engineering program (BSE-MS)
+Accelerated Master’s materials science and engineering program (BSE-MS)

 The integrated BSE-MS degree in materials science and engineering allows students to graduate with both degrees in just five years, saving them time and money.

-Students interested in this program must meet the following eligibility requirements:
+All interested applicants must meet the following admissions criteria:

-- The GRE is not a requirement for this degree.
+Note: The GRE is waived as a requirement for the Accelerated Master’s program.